Efficient Two Photon Generation from an Emitter in a Cavity: Introduction

 In this work, we examine the two-photon generation from a system consisting of an emitter coupled to such a doubly resonant cavity/resonator.
 The two resonant modes of the cavity separately drive one and two-photon transitions between the energy levels.
-We determine the maximum efficiency and rate of two-photon emission, and their dependence on the cavity's parameters.
-Additionally, we identify the optimal range for the cavity parameters.
-This is achieved by deriving an approximate analytical solution using a new approximation method and through numerical simulations.
-We also examine the cavity emission spectrum and the properties of the cavity field.
-Furthermore, we investigate the mechanism of two-photon emission using Monte Carlo simulations of the quantum jumps that lead to photon emission \cite{crowder2020quantum, quant_traject, inverted_pump}.\\
+We derive an approximate analytical solution of the Lindblad master equation by making a manifold approximation which is verified using numerical simulations.
+We use the analytical solution to determine the maximum efficiency and rate of two-photon emission, and also identify the optimal values for the cavity parameters.
+This combined analytical–numerical framework allows us to identify a previously unreported efficiency maximum which occurs when the two-photon outcoupling rate equals the one-photon vacuum rabi frequency.
+We further analyze the cavity-field statistics, the emission spectrum and underlying quantum-jump dynamics using Monte Carlo simulations\cite{crowder2020quantum, quant_traject, inverted_pump}.
+The Monte Carlo simulations reveal the mechanism of two-photon emission to be a fast cascade process of quantum jumps.\\

 This paper is organised as follows: Section \ref{sec:section2} describes the theoretical formulation of the system model.
-In section \ref{sec:section3}, the two-photon generation efficiency and emission rates are defined, and the approximate analytical solution is derived using the new manifold approximation.
-The efficiency and the emission rates, and their dependence on the system's parameters, are studied in section \ref{sec:sectionSSR}, along with the cavity field statistics.
+In section \ref{sec:section3}, the two-photon generation efficiency and emission rates are defined, and the approximate analytical solution is derived using the manifold approximation.
+Efficiency, emission rates, and the cavity field statistics and their dependence on the system's parameters, are studied in section \ref{sec:sectionSSR}.
 The optimal cavity parameters are identified along with the practically achievable limits of efficiency.
-In Section \ref{sec:section6}, the mechanism of two-photon emission and the emission spectra are analysed using the Quantum Jump framework and Monte-Carlo simulations.
-The appendix \ref{sec:derivation} describes the derivation of our system model as an effective Hamiltonian of a three-level system and delineates the region in the parameter space where the effective two-level system model is a valid approximation.
+In Section \ref{sec:section6}, the mechanism of two-photon emission and the emission spectra are analysed using the quantum-jump framework and Monte-Carlo simulations.
+The appendix \ref{sec:derivation} describes one possible realization of our system model as an effective Hamiltonian of a three-level system and delineates the region in the parameter space where the effective two-level system model is a valid approximation.
 Appendix \ref{sec:SSE} details the calculations and the approximations required to arrive at closed-form expressions of the system's steady-state statistics.